All Episodes

 So whatever goes, goes.

-In fact, you know what the proof of this is?
+There is no, in fact, you know what the proof of this is?

 We put together a little montage of Hillary Clinton as a purveyor of fake news herself.

-The great story here for anybody willing to find it and write about it and explain it is this vast right wing conspiracy that has been conspiring against my husband.
+The great story here for anybody willing to find it and write about it and explain it is this vast right-wing conspiracy that has been conspiring against my husband.

 We came out of the White House not only dead broke, but in debt.